deniss-eh/hacktuber/README.md

 # Hacktuber
-A open-source repository made for beginners who are looking for contributing in hacktoberfest and learn about hacktoberfest.
+An open-source repository made for beginners who are looking for contributing in hacktoberfest and learn about hacktoberfest.

 # Hacktoberfest-2022🔥